zeevbensender/cheatsheets/LINUX_COMMON.md

 # only this one key is needed for X11 over SSH
 xauth generate :0 . trusted

+# Verify that the DISPLAY variable is set by running
+echo $DISPLAY

+# If it's empty, manually set it
+export DISPLAY=localhost:10.0

 # generate our own key, xauth requires 128 bit hex encoding
 xauth add ${HOST}:0 . $(xxd -l 16 -p /dev/urandom)